Working With Games

 Added more games after the initial import?
 Easy:

-- Go to your system's ROMs tab
+- Go to your system's Games tab

-- Click Rescan ROMs
+- Click Rescan Games

 - HyperHQ finds new games and adds them